-Having grabbed their attention, you need to deepen the travellers’ interest in your hotel.
+Having grabbed their attention, you need to deepen the travelers’ interest in your hotel.
 The next step of their journey is gathering more information about their options, and here the right hotel description can make all the difference.
 It’s your chance to tell your hotel’s story, highlight its unique features, and inspire travellers to book.
 It’s almost like speaking to your potential guests directly about your hotel and offerings—and that’s what makes it so effective.

 …But only if it’s in a language they understand.
 Discover what languages your potential guests speak by looking at your Visitors’ Profile.
-Then have your hotel description translated into those languages so you can reach out to a greater global audience and turn curious international travellers into confirmed guests.
+Then have your hotel description translated into those languages so you can reach out to a greater global audience and turn curious international travelers into confirmed guests.

 Keep in mind that not having your description translated is as detrimental to your profile’s international success as having it translated is beneficial.
-The description only appears on localised websites if it’s been translated into those languages.
+The description only appears on localized websites if it’s been translated into those languages.
 79% of all clicks on trivago go to hotel profiles with descriptions—that’s a lot of traffic you don’t want to miss out on.

-Takeaway: Your description is your net—cast a wide one by having it in multiple languages.
+Takeaway: Your description is your net — cast a wide one by having it in multiple languages.

 Give them an added incentive

-All travellers appreciate an extra benefit or added perk.
+All travelers appreciate an extra benefit or added perk.
 It’s often the deal-making factor for identifying the ideal hotel—and at this stage, they’re comparing a few top-choice hotels and getting ready to make a final booking decision.
 The trick is figuring out which incentive your potential guests will appreciate most.